mesmur/fixed-term-track-web-server/README.md

 ## Contributing

-I doubt anyone's interested in contributing to this, but if you are, feel free to fork and PR.
+Feel free to fork and raise a PR if you're interested in contributing to this project :)

+You can create an `issue` to raise any bugs or have a suggestion.

 If you do use this project as a reference, let me know!
 I'd love to hear about it.
-You can create an `issue` to raise any bugs or suggested features.